-DC offers exciting internship opportunities in a diverse array of organizations, such as the Sierra Club, Environmental Protection Agency, The White House, The Kennedy Center for the Performing Arts, CNN, Smithsonian, Senate Budget Committee, and Amnesty International.
+Accepted students spend either the fall or spring semester in Washington, DC, working a full-time internship, taking three classes, and meeting with prominent political figures.
+Internships are offered with a diverse array of organizations, such as the Sierra Club, Environmental Protection Agency, the White House, the Kennedy Center for the Performing Arts, CNN, Smithsonian, Senate Budget Committee, and Amnesty International.

-The CMC Washington Program is located in the heart of Washington, between Dupont Circle and the White House.
+The program office is located in the heart of Washington, between Dupont Circle and the White House.
 It is administered by Dr. Elizabeth Spalding, who serves as faculty along with Dr. John Haskell and Dr. Adam Wolfson.

-All students should refer to Professor Pitney's web page for information about internships and housing: http://www.cmc.edu/pages/faculty/JPitney/intern.html
+Professor Pitney's web page is an invaluable source for information about internships and housing.

 Key 5C Contacts